Before the Shot

 -

-Making fewer, intentional frames with purpose
+Making fewer, more intentional frames

 Structure